Forward trijet production in proton-nucleus collisions: gluon initiated channel: Amplitudes for trijet production

 This allows us to write the amplitude in the form:

-which does not depend anymore on $\Ncal_{reg,3}$ nor $\Ncal_{inst,3}$.
-Another advantage of this rewriting is that the difference between color structures leads to simplifications at the cross-section level when taking the modulus squared, particularly in the slow gluon or DGLAP limits.
+which no longer depends anymore on $\Ncal_{reg,3}$ nor $\Ncal_{inst,3}$.
+Another advantage of this rewriting is that the difference between color structures leads to simplifications at the cross section level when taking the modulus squared, particularly in the slow gluon or DGLAP limits.